calmwriter/simple/docs.md

 Note the Karel bondage device is totally unsafe for children, teenagers, pets, wildlife, and trees.

-The toothbrush requires some teeth and some paste.
+The toothbrush requires your attention to brushing and flossing.